Some advice from a local: Tokyo Bay isn’t always in Tokyo Prefecture!

 Tokyo German Village

-This “theme park exploring rural German life” is inland!
+This “theme park exploring rural German life” is inland and not even close to Tokyo Bay!

-Changed its name to IKEA Tokyo Bay to celebrate its 10th anniversary
+Changed its name from Funabashi to IKEA Tokyo Bay to celebrate its 10th anniversary.

 LaLaport Tokyo Bay